 The network-remote boot variant is intended to be used during development because of the frequent need to rebuild the Linux kernel and root filesystem.
 TFTP and NFS accelerate the development process.
 Reflashing the newest kernel and root file system to the SOM after every new build would be very cumbersome and time consuming.
 All that is needed is an Ethernet connection and a network aware bootloader which can fetch the kernel from a TFTP server.

 Restart the board and stop autoboot to go into the Barebox shell.
-Edit the net boot configurations to match the NFS and TFTP set up in the Development Host Setup section.
+Run the command:

-edit env/boot/net
+boot net